jaxstoff/javaScriptEssentials/README.md

 # IBM JavaScript Programming Essentials Labs

-This is for course 4 of the IBM FullStack JavaScript Professional Certification on Coursera (really (!!!!) simple stuff, so really just a review before jumping into some new things in later courses)
+This is for course 4 of the IBM FullStack JavaScript Professional Certification on Coursera (really (!!!!) simple stuff - mostly copy-paste and then tweak, so really just a review before jumping into some new things in later courses)

 ## Module 1 - Introduction to JavaScript Development